lsst-dm/dm_dev_guide/docs/package_docs.rst

 ----------------

 `GitHub popularized the use of CONTRIBUTING files to help open source developers stay on the same page <https://github.com/blog/1184-contributing-guidelines>`_.
-Whenever a GitHub Issue or Pull Request is made, GitHub will display a link to the `CONTRIBUTING.rst` file.
+Whenever a GitHub Issue or Pull Request is made, GitHub will display a link to the :file:`CONTRIBUTING.rst` file.

 .. code-block:: rst